gerauf/CV/README.md

 ## Hobbies and interests
 - Community projects - I helped build a community cookery space in Bristol
-- food - I love to cook good food but prefer to eat it
+- Food - I love to cook good food but prefer to eat it
 - Snowboarding - I love to snowboard and have spent three winters living in the mountains, 2 in France and one in Canada
 - Table tennis